ucdavis-ice/puppet-hadoop/README.markdown

 Currently the configuration is setup for a cluster with at least 2 nodes.
 Each node needs to be named in params.pp the first node should be defined as $master and the other two nodes should be defined as $slaves.

-If adding more then 3 nodes up $replication value to the number of total nodes in your cluster.
+If adding more than 2 nodes up $replication value to the number of total nodes in your cluster.
 Also add each node to the $slaves variable.

 # Author #